CEOP: Child Exploitation and Online Protection Command

 P.E and Swimming

-Children in 4CR and 1/2 4G have swimming on Tuesday morning.
+Children in 4D have their swimming lessons on a Thursday morning.

 A gentle reminder that our school P.E. kit is a plain white t-shirt, black shorts and plain black pumps or trainers for outdoor sports, without visible branding.
 PE kit should be brought in a separate bag for children to change into before their PE lesson.